-This was literally 12 months in the making, so technically I had been planning Jack’s party for and entire year.
-I’m glad I pulled it off (even though Jack’s have barely changed and you could interchange a lot of these pictures).
+This was literally 12 months in the making, so technically I had been planning Jack’s party for an entire year.
+I’m glad I pulled it off (even though Jack’s looks have barely changed and you could interchange a lot of these pictures).

 I’ll let everyone see if they can guess which one I bought and which one I made.

 The party wasn’t perfect but it was a lot of fun.
 It was difficult dealing with two sleep deprived children while welcoming our family and friends but it was fun watching all the kids use the little chalkboard tables I made and sing Happy Birthday to a baby who had no idea what was going on.
 I didn’t stress but I did work really hard to make this a fun and special day, just as fun and special as Ella’s parties.